littlexfish/NTUT-Thesis-Template/thesis-template/func.typ

   }
   // set strong force use bold
   show strong: it => text(weight: "bold", it)
-  // override original bold process show text.where(weight: "bold"): it => {
+  // override original bold process for cjk show text.where(weight: "bold"): it => {
     if it.text.contains(regex("[^\u0001-\u007f]")) {
       text(weight: "regular", stroke: 0.02em, it)